alyssaykim/ExpenseTracker/README.md

 # Expense Tracker
 A web application to document and track your personal income and expenses.
-Created with JavaScript, ReactJS, Express.js, MongoDB, and HTML/CSS.
+Created with JavaScript, React, Express.js, MongoDB, and HTML/CSS.

 ## Setup
 To run this project, install it locally using npm: